fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-3-7.md

 This is a reasonable restriction because any use of `Foo` would need to be replaced with `Foo` which would need to be replaced with `Foo` which would need to be replaced with `Foo` which… well, hopefully you get the idea!
 In the end, there isn’t a type that makes sense in place of `Foo`.

-This is fairly [consistent with how other languages treat type aliases](https://wikipedia.org/w/index.php?title=Recursive_data_type&oldid=913091335#in_type_synonyms), but it does give rise to some slightly surprising scenarios for how users leverage the feature.
+This is fairly [consistent with how other languages treat type aliases ↗](https://wikipedia.org/w/index.php?title=Recursive_data_type&oldid=913091335#in_type_synonyms), but it does give rise to some slightly surprising scenarios for how users leverage the feature.
 For example, in TypeScript 3.6 and prior, the following causes an error.

 ```ts